OFFRE LISEUSES

 Résumé

-In a tour de force of historical reportage, Timothy Egan's National Book Award-winning story rescues an iconic chapter of American history from the shadows.
-The dust storms that terrorized the High Plains in the darkest years of the Depression were like nothing ever seen before or since.
+In a tour de force of historical reportage, Timothy Egan's National Book Award-winning story of the Dust Bowl rescues an iconic chapter of American history from the shadows.
+The dust storms that terrorized America's High Plains during the Great Depression were like nothing ever seen before or since.
 Following a dozen families and their communities through the rise and fall of the region, Timothy Egan tells of their desperate attempts to carry on through blinding black dust blizzards, crop failure, and the death of loved ones.